Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 As noted, BLS characterizes city managers as top executives, which also includes roles like general managers, superintendents and chief executive officers.
 For this reason, the annual salary for a city manager in your area may vary from what BLS reports.
 Keep in mind that city managers overseeing larger cities often make more than those in smaller municipalities.
 For a more accurate salary range, look at the salaries of city managers or at job postings in your area.

-According to BLS, the salary range for top executives was between $80,000 and $239,200 a year in May 2023, with $136,870 as the median salary in the government section.
+As of May 2023, the salary range for top executives was between $80,000 and $239,200 a year, with a median wage of $206,680, according to BLS.
 Once again, remember that the size of the municipality and the level of experience and education of the city manager can affect salary.

 Salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is geographically based.
 Information for a specific state/city can be researched on the BLS website.